What are safe havens for pets?

 - Red Rover: Safe Escape Grants

 - Greater Good Charities: Rescue Rebuild

 How can my community start one?

-The manner in which safe havens for pets develop depends upon the capacity and best thinking of the local community.
+The manner in which safe havens for pets develop depends upon the capacity and needs of the local community.
 For a comprehensive review of how to start a safe haven for pets, please visit Don't Forget the Pets or review these Safe Havens for Pets Guidelines.

 Submit a Safe Haven for the directory